twobit/gear/README.md

 __Arguments__

- * tasks - Object containing tasks to run.
+ * tasks - Task workflow.

 Fork execution into parallel tasks with optional dependencies.
 Data is joined on fork completion.